Snowy Mountains Weather

 Snowy Mountains Forecast

-Saturday Partly cloudy.
-Slight (20%) chance of a shower in the morning and early afternoon.
-The chance of a thunderstorm in the north this afternoon.
-Light winds becoming W/NW 15 to 25 km/h in the middle of the day then becoming light in the evening.
+Friday Hot.
+Partly cloudy.
+Medium (50%) chance of showers, most likely in the afternoon and evening.
+Light winds becoming SE/SW 15 to 20 km/h in the early afternoon then becoming light in the evening.

-Tuesday Partly cloudy.
-Medium (50%) chance of showers, most likely in the afternoon.
-The chance of a thunderstorm in the morning and afternoon.
-Winds NW 15 to 25 km/h tending W during the day then becoming light during the evening.
+Sunday Cloudy.
+Medium (50%) chance of showers, most likely in the morning.
+Winds E/SE 15 to 20 km/h becoming light during the day.

 Snowy Mountains Weather Forecasts